JonathanJustavino/quic-benchmark/README.md

     - [Comparison transmitted Bytes in summary](#comparison-transmitted-bytes-in-summary)
   - [Future Work](#future-work)

-## Motivation
+## Introduction

+The purpose of this project is to analyze the behaviour and measure the performance of the QUIC protocol and compare it with the combination of the transmission control protocol (TCP) and the Transport Layer Security (TLS) protocol.
 QUIC is a transport-layer protocol that was initially developed by Google and is currently developed and standardized by the [IETF](https://datatracker.ietf.org/wg/quic/about/).
-HTTP mapping with QUIC is standardized in [HTTP/3](https://tools.ietf.org/html/draft-ietf-quic-http-32), the newest version of HTTP.
+HTTP mapping with QUIC is standardized in the [HTTP/3-draft](https://tools.ietf.org/html/draft-ietf-quic-http-32), the newest version of HTTP.
+QUIC on the transport layer (what we will mainly analyze in this project) is standardized in the [quic-transport-layer-draft](https://tools.ietf.org/html/draft-ietf-quic-transport-32).
 Communication via QUIC is encrypted by default.
-The purpose of this project is the performance measurement of the QUIC protocol and compare it with the combination of the transmission control protocol (TCP) and the Transport Layer Security (TLS) protocol.
-The combination of TCP and TLS is necessary, as TCP does not use encryption by default.
+Because we compare it to TCP which is not encrypted by default, we always use TCP combined with TLS in our experiments for a fair comparison.
+The specific advantages of QUIC over TCP+TLS are...

+First, we explain the general setup and the specific parameters (which OS was used, the topology of the network, etc.) of our experiment in the [Experiment setup](#experiment-setup) chapter.
+There is also a detailed explanation of a [problem](#considerations-regarding-nodejs+QUIC) we encountered during the project: The support for the nodejs-version we used run out because OpenSSL probably won't include QUIC-support until OpenSSL 3.1, which does not have an official release date yet.
+In the chapter [Analysis](#analysis), we inspect the behaviour of each protocol in detail, mainly based on the pcap-files that are captured during the measurements.
+The behaviour is compared to the description in the QUIC-standard and the overhead for each protocol is calculated.
+The [Run setup](#run-setup)-section includes the prerequisites for recreating the experiments.
+In the [Evaluation / Results](#evaluation/results) chapter, we show the results of our measurements in detail.
+We used different methods to display the results of QUIC and TCP+TLS experiments with nodejs: Two figures show the specific events in comparison, and a third figure type shows intervals, i.e. the handshake duration with artifical network delay added.
+Because our nodejs-results did not match the expectation that QUIC would outperform TCP+TLS at least when adding a huge amount of artificial network delay, we set up a [nginx server for comparison](#comparing-nodejs-to-nginx-/-another-QUIC-implementation) that also supports QUIC and TCP+TLS.
+We measured nginx-QUIC and nginx-TCP+TLS each 10x with no artificial network delay added.
+Our results show that the nginx-QUIC-implemenation outperforms TCP+TLS for each measurement.
+This affirms our hypothesis that TCP+TLS in nodejs outperfoms nodejs-QUIC because of the implementation, as it is still experimental and also recieves no support at the moment.

 ## Experiment setup